revbayes/revbayes.github.io/tutorials/sse/hisse_hypothesis_testing.md

 mymcmc = mcmc(mymodel, monitors, moves, nruns=2, moveschedule="random")
 {% endsnippet %}

-We define the number of generations for our analysis using a stopping rule that specifies a minimum effective sample size (ESS) of 250 for each parameter, which is implemented with the `srMinESS` function.
-In addition, we create a checkpoint file to allow the analysis to be resumed in case it is interrupted for any reason.
+In this case, we define a total of 250,000 generations for our analyses.
+However, as an alternative approach, we recommend defining the number of generations using a stopping rule that specifies a minimum effective sample size (ESS) of 250 for each parameter, which can be implemented using the `srMinESS` function.
+In addition, it is also useful to create a checkpoint file to allow the analysis to be resumed in case it is interrupted for any reason.

 {% snippet scripts/hisse_8_transitions.Rev %}
-if ( fileExists("output/hisse_8_transitions.state") ) {
-    mymcmc.initializeFromCheckpoint("output/hisse_8_transitions.state")
-}

-stopping_rules[1] = srMinESS(250, file = "output/hisse_8_transitions.log", freq = 10000)

-mymcmc.run(rules = stopping_rules, checkpointInterval = 1000, checkpointFile = "output/hisse_8_transitions.state")
+mymcmc.run(generations = 250000, checkpointInterval = 1000, checkpointFile = "output/hisse_8_transitions.state")
 {% endsnippet %}

 {% aside Using TensorPhylo %}